warte67/SDOM/docs/progress.md

 ---

 ### 🚧 **To-Do (Ongoing)** -- “A ten-day: a period of time scientifically defined as ‘when I get around to it.’
+### 🚧 **JSON Integration**
+- ✅ Reintroduce JSON as a supported serialization format
+- ☐ Initialize DataRegistry from JSON
+- ☐ Serialize/deserialize the full DOM tree from JSON
+  *(Eventually replacing — or complementing — Lua initialization)*

 - ☐ **Core::registerResource()**
 - ☐ Implement C ABI unit-test harness as registry proof-of-concept
   - ☐ Convert `SDOM_CLR` to a static singleton inheriting from `IDataObject`